Despite how easy it is to criticize, critics (think Roger Ebert

 - Compared to other games Yahtzee tears apart, the majority of his reviews on Nintendo games in general (post GameCube) focuses more on the company itself for their shortcomings and failures instead of talking about their specific games (unless it has some really strong points that he needs to point out) and he makes no attempt to hide his disgust.

 - It doesn't come up too much, because he's a game critic and not a film or television critic, but Yahtzee really hates Joss Whedon, to the point that he claims he only has three character types: The Badass, The Ditz and the one that alternates between the two.
-This video seems to indicate that he hasn't really seen enough of Whedon's works to say that definitively and that if he did he might actually have to recant.

 - Finnish games reviewer and columnist Niko Nirvi once took note of this effect in a column explaining the various ways in which a review score can be affected by outside factors, such as the "Wrong Guy" effect, where the game in question is a sequel to something that the reviewer previously loathed, the Ancestor effect, where the game is made by an established developer, so the score is based entirely on what the reviewer thinks of the developers, or the Genre Bonus effect, where the reviewer is a fan of the IP the game is based on ("It's a Batman game!
 I love Batman!
 Have some Bat-points!").
 There's also the Critic effect, where the reviewer can't admit to liking anything that isn't independent or artsy, and the exact opposite phenomenon, the Laddie effect.